numanpatni9/All-Crypto-Wallet-Drainer-MetamaskUpdate/README.md

 # All-Crypto-Wallet-Drainer-MetamaskUpdate

 The script is now working for all wallets mobile and desktop.
-I have also by-passed the recent metamask security update
+I have also by-passed the recent metamask security update!

+# PRICE FOR NEW SCRIPT : 2 ETH (NO DISCOUNT)
+BE AWARE OF SCAMMERS!!
+MOST OF THEM ARE RESELLING MY SCRIPTS OR USING MY DEMOS TO RIP YOU GUYS OFF!

 # Public Repo is only for reference.
 Contact Cronos on [Telegram](https://t.me/cronos1402) for All working Scripts

 # ` ALL IN ONE DRAINER `
-# ` PRICE IS HAS CHANGED.
-MESSAGE ME ON TELEGRAM TO GET FULL PRICE OF FRONTEND AND BACKEND. `

  ### ⚠️**Message us on [Telegram](https://t.me/cronos1402) to buy the lastest version**
 ---
 ## 💰SEAPORT / PERMIT / UNISWAP Multichain Drainer💰